lovish1234/TPC/README.md

 # Video Uncertainty Estimation

+* Joint work with Ruoshi Liu and Basile Van Hoorick *

 We use video prediction as a proxy task to estimate the uncertainty of video and learn a video representation in a self-supervised manner.
 #### For DPC Readme [Link](readme_dpc.md)
 #### For Overleaf report [Link](https://www.overleaf.com/1119153987gbbrbbxwgmkb)